 This is a multi-purpose building used for ranger programs and religious ceremonies.

-Located in the Grand Canyon Village and is a separate stop on the blue Village shuttle bus.
+It is located in the Grand Canyon Village and is a separate stop on the Blue Village shuttle bus.

 Other Places to Explore on the South Rim